ibm-cloud-docs/Cloudant/api/creating_views.md

 {: #built-in-reduce-functions}

 For performance reasons,
-a few simple reduce functions are built in.
+a few simple reduce functions are built-in.
 Whenever possible,
 you must use one of these functions instead of writing your own.